-FBD: Bottom Dredging
+FBD: Dredge Fishing

 Dredge fishing is used in the scallop fishery primarily in shallow and coastal waters of the Barents Sea.
 Sometimes it is also used in the Bering Sea.
 It destroys benthic communities in a way similar to bottom trawling.
 It is also responsible for incidental catch and direct mortality of a wide range of organisms.
 In addition to industry-specific impacts, those impacts associated with shipping are also relevant.